 - Decoration.
 If you can, create a small space from which you can moderate your webinars.
 This space can include small decorative elements aligned with your company’s ethos to keep your brand top-of-mind for your attendees.

-You don’t work for a media house, so you shouldn’t expect to produce a media-like webinar.
-However, you can make sure everything looks neat and leaves a good impression.
-If that’s not possible, you could rent a studio to run or pre-record parts for your webinar.
+These simple steps can make sure everything looks neat and leaves a good impression.
+If that’s not possible, consider renting a studio to run or pre-record parts for your webinar.

-The secret formula to produce engaging webinars is relatively straightforward, and you can use it to align your planning strategy as well:
+The secret formula to producing engaging webinars is relatively straightforward, and you can use it to align your planning strategy as well:

 - The right setup.
 Webinars are not Zoom meetings.
 So, design worthwhile experiences and craft well-defined and rich event agendas.
 Also, choose a robust event technology provider that will level up the look and feel of your event.

 - Education.
 Learning is one of the main reasons why people attend webinars.
 So, build the core of your event around knowledge sessions.
 To do that, you’ll have to define the goal of your event, know your target group based on the emotional buyer’s journey stages, come up with a relevant topic, break this topic down into knowledge sessions, structure each dynamic, and find knowledgeable speakers to lead each session.

 - Interaction.
 Attendee participation is key to keeping people’s attention on the webinar.
 So, design purposeful interaction and attendee participation dynamics, such as live polls and surveys, Q&As, quizzes, games, workshops, and more.

 - Networking.
 Building meaningful connections is another major attraction for webinars.
 Networking is key to fostering new collaborations and making your webinar feel more human.